serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 ##ActorProducer as RabbitMQ consumer

-First thing we have to do (after connecting to the broker) is to get the messages from RabbitMQ somehow and then pass them into the Akka Stream Flow.
-Getting messages from the broker means that we're a consumer and passing them to the Flow means that at the same time we're a producer.
+First thing we have to do (after connecting to the broker) is to get messages from RabbitMQ somehow and then pass them into the Akka Stream Flow.
+Getting messages from the broker means that from the RabbitMQ point of view we're a consumer.
+On the other hand passing them to the Flow means that at the same time we're a producer from Reactive Streams perspective.
 Both of these activities will be performed by the same entity in our application - namely the ActorProducer.

 As we are using the official RabbitMQ Java client, we have two ways to do this - pull or push.